equinor/ert/README.md

 ```

-The `ert` program is based on three different repositories:
+The `ert` program is based on two different repositories:

 1. [ecl](https://github.com/Equinor/ecl) which contains utilities to read and write Eclipse files.

-2. [libres](https://github.com/Equinor/libres) utilities to manage reservoir data, and algorithms do actually do model updating.

-3. ert - this repository - the actual application and all of the GUI.
+2. ert - this repository - the actual application and all of the GUI.

 ERT is now Python 3 only.
 The last Python 2 compatible release is [2.14](https://github.com/equinor/ert/tree/version-2.14)